 Passionate about conservation, human rights, and environmental justice, I write about these issues in Latin America, and sometimes beyond.
-I am particularly interested in the intersection between environmentalism and indigenous rights and have written extensively about hydroelectric dam development and mining in Central America.
+Interested in the intersection between environmentalism and indigenous rights, I have written extensively about hydroelectric dam development and mining in Central America.

 My articles have been cited by the Centre for International and Environmental Law (CIEL), the Council on Hemispheric Affairs (COHA), and the Law, Environment, and Development Journal.
 They have also been syndicated by Amazon Watch and the Business and the Human Rights Resource Centre, among others.

 Studying for an MA in Latin American Studies in 2014 at the University of London’s Institute of the Americas – a leading multidisciplinary specialist institution for the study of the Americas and the Caribbean – I wrote my dissertation on anti-dam resistance movements in Panama.